 - High blood pressure

 Importance of Inpatient Rehabilitation for LSD Addiction Treatment

-Yes, LSD addition is treatable.
+Yes, LSD addiction, or at least abuse, is treatable.
 It is essential to undergo a treatment before suffering from a bad LSD trip or overdose.
-Because of the strong chemical effects of the substance, inpatient treatment program is the most effective way of rehabilitation for LSD addicts.
+Because of the strong chemical effects of the substance, an inpatient treatment program is the most effective rehabilitation for LSD addicts.

-Before someone suffers from bad LSD trips and overdose, it is essential to find a good and reliable treatment that will help you out of your LSD addiction.
+Before someone suffers from a bad LSD trip and overdose, it is essential to find a good and reliable treatment that will help you out of your addiction.
 It is never too late to stop, and there are plenty of ways to begin a new life without LSD.